§ 53.02 DEFINITIONS.

 SANITARY SEWER.
 A sewer which carries sanitary and industrial wastes, and to which storm, surface and ground water are not intentionally admitted.

 SEWAGE.
-The combination of the liquid and watercarried wastes from residences, commercial buildings, industrial plants and institutions (including polluted cooling water).
-The three most common types of sewage are:
+The combination of the liquid and watercarried wastes from residences, commercial buildings, industrial plants and institutions (including polluted cooling water and processed water).
+The five most common types of sewage are:

 (1) COMBINED SEWAGE.
 Wastes including sanitary sewage, industrial sewage, storm water, infiltration and inflow carried to the wastewater treatment facilities by a combined sewer.